-Independent living communities are also called retirement homes, retirement communities, or senior apartments.
-An older adult can rent or buy his or her own unit in one of these residences.
-Meals usually are provided for residents in a dining hall.
-Housekeeping, laundry, and transportation services may also be available.
-Residents usually do not need help with daily tasks, such as bathing, taking medicine, and getting dressed.
+Independent living communities are known as retirement communities or retirement homes.
+Older adults can rent or buy their own units in one of these places.
+Meals often are included in retirement homes.
+Housekeeping, laundry, and transportation may be available, as well.
+Most residents can take care of themselves.
+They don’t need help with daily tasks, such as bathing, getting dressed, or taking medicine.

 Assisted living residences

 Assisted living residences are similar to independent living communities.
-However, they also offer personal care services for residents who need help with daily tasks.
-Many of these residences also include special units for people who have early- to middle-stage dementia.
+However, they also offer personal care services to residents in need.
+These may include bathing, getting dressed, or taking medicine.
+Some residences include special units for people who have early- to middle-stage dementia.